 - Wu Mui (五枚) - five identical pieces：兵兵兵兵兵>卒卒卒卒卒

 So the valid combinations are one piece, any set of two or more identical pieces, or the specific three-card Giog combinations consisting of general-guard-elephant, canon-guard-elephant or chariot-horse-canon of a single colour.
 Other combinations of three different pieces of the same colour are not valid.

 The trick is won by whoever plays the highest valid combination of the same type as the combination played by the leader.
 This player takes all the pieces played to the trick, adds them to their store of captured pieces, and begins the next trick by playing a new piece or valid combination face down.
 This continues until all players have played all their pieces.

-For players other than the leader there is no restriction on what tiles they play to a trick, except that they must play the same number of tiles as the leader, and that the pieces played cannot include a general if it is the first or last trick.
+For players other than the leader there is no restriction on what pieces they play to a trick, except that they must play the same number of pieces as the leader, and that the pieces played cannot include a general if it is the first or last trick.

-Because of the number of pieces available in the set, ties are only possible with single pieces, pairs of soldiers and Giogs.
+Because of the number of pieces available in the set, ties are only possible with single pieces, pairs of soldiers/pawns and Giogs.

 In the game as described by Jiang Fung Wong there is no scoring system.
 When all the pieces have been played, each player counts the number of pieces they have taken and the player with most pieces is simply declared the winner.
 In case of a tie for most pieces, the game is a draw and the players with most pieces share the win.

 Alexey Lobashev describes two other Malaysian versions of this game - Jū mǎ pāo and Sang krip - which are perhaps more typical than the game Giog described above.
 They differ from Giog as follows.